Julia-Bulycheva/A-B-test-for-mobile-app/README.md

 Similarly, testing the control groups in the A/B experiment was performed.
 Null Hypothesis: The proportions of unique visitors who reached each stage of the funnel are the same.
 Alternative Hypothesis: There is a significant difference between the proportions of unique visitors who reached each stage of the funnel.
 The samples were divided into groups.
 When testing statistical hypotheses, a significance level (p-value) of 0.05 was used.
 A total of 12 A/B tests were conducted.

+The A/B experiment showed the following:

+1. Comparison of user behavior between control group 246 and experimental group 248: According to the calculations, the number of users in control group 246 and experimental group 248 differs by 2.09%.
+There is a significant statistical difference between the proportions of users in groups who made payments in relation to the total number of users who visited the application.
+The null hypothesis was confirmed.
+It was concluded that changing the font in the application has a statistically significant impact on the behavior of online store users.

+2. Comparison of user behavior between control group 247 and experimental group 248: According to the calculations, the number of users in control group 247 and experimental group 248 differs by 0.95%.
+There is no statistically significant difference between the proportions of users in the groups at each stage of the funnel.

+3. Comparison of user behavior between control group 249 (combined group from 246 and 247) and experimental group 248: There is also no statistically significant difference between the proportions of users in the groups at each stage of the funnel.
+Therefore, it can be concluded that changing the font in the application does not have a statistically significant impact on the behavior of online store users, i.e., it does not affect the sales volume.

 In the case of multiple tests, the probability of making a Type I or Type II error increases, meaning that we may detect a difference between groups when there isn't one (false positive result) or fail to detect a difference when it actually exists (false negative result).

 In the present case, a Type II error, or a false negative result, may occur.
 This indicates that there are differences between the groups, but the test showed a p-value greater than the significance level α, giving us no grounds to reject H₀ (the null hypothesis).